StuartRiffle/ragtag-tiger/README.md

 **A:**&nbsp; No.

 **Q:**&nbsp; Good enough, how can I buy you that coffee? <br>
-**A:**&nbsp; For clarity, the coffee was a metaphor and all contributions will be spent on drugs.
+**A:**&nbsp; For clarity, the coffee was a metaphor and contributions will be spent on drugs.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <a href="https://www.buymeacoffee.com/stuartriffle">